-Formatted: Default Paragraph Font, Font: +Headings (Calibri), 11 pt, Not Italic

-Formatted: Default, Left

-Formatted: Left, Indent: Left: 0.5", Hanging: 0.25"

-Formatted: Font: +Headings (Calibri), 11 pt, Bold, No underline
+Formatted: Font: +Headings (Calibri), 11 pt, No underline Formatted: Left, Indent: Left: 0.5", Hanging: 0.25" Formatted: Font: +Headings (Calibri), 11 pt, Bold, No

 - Include at least one current member of the NOSB - Record and maintain meeting or conference call minutes, made available to the NOSB and the NOP - Submit a final report to the NOSB - Disband when the NOP notifies the Task Force that its work has concluded or when the task force is no longer necessary. - Have a specific start and end date, which may be extended by the Executive Subcommittee, with concurrence by NOP.